Immuno PCR/IPCR/qIPCR is a “combination of the efficiency of RT-PCR and specificity of the ELISA method”.

 Furthermore, fewer research data are available on the IPCR.
 The success rate of conjugate preparation is very low and a large portion of the oligonucleotide primers are washed off during the washing.

 This is the reason why it is time-consuming and costly.
-And because of that scientist are not interested in the automation of immuno-PCR.
+And because of that scientists are not interested in the automation of immuno-PCR.
 Here is the source of the original research paper of the scientist who discovered the method.

 Source: Takeshi Sano, Cassandra L. Smith, Charles R. Cantor.
 Immuno-PCR: Very Sensitive Antigen Detection by Means of Specific Antibody-DNA Conjugates.
 American Association for the Advancement of Science: Vol. 258, No. 5079, Genome Issue (Oct.
 2, 1992), pp. 120-122.